azzzub/binance-e2e/README.md

 make generate_key
 ```
 2. Public key and private key will be generated and located in the root folder
-3. Copy the public key and register it on Testnew Binance
+3. Copy the public key and register it on [Testnet Binance](https://testnet.binance.vision/)
 4. Copy the API key that generated after you register the public key into `.env` file

 ## Run the Test